 In 2016, other income (loss) - net was a loss of \$1,234 million.
-This loss included losses of \$2,456 million due to the refranchising of certain bottling territories in North America and a loss of \$21 million due to the deconsolidation of our South African bottling operations and disposal of the related equity method investment in exchange for investments in CCBA and CCBA's South African subsidiary.
+This loss included losses of \$2,456 million due to the refranchising of certain bottling territories in North America and a loss of \$21 million due to the deconsolidation of our South African bottling operations and disposal of the related equity method investment in exchange for investments in CCBA and

+CCBA's South African subsidiary.
 The Company incurred charges of \$31 million related to payments made to convert the bottling agreements for certain North America bottling partners' territories to a single form of CBA with additional requirements.
 Additionally, the Company incurred net foreign currency exchange losses of \$246 million, including a charge of \$72 million as a result of remeasuring its net monetary assets denominated in Egyptian pounds.
 The Egyptian pound devalued as a result of the central bank allowing its currency, which was previously pegged to the U.S. dollar, to float freely.
-These losses were partially offset by a gain of \$1,323 million due to the deconsolidation of our German bottling operations, dividend income of \$55 million, net gains of \$83 million related to trading securities and available-for-sale securities and a gain of \$18 million resulting from the Company's disposal of its investment in Keurig Green Mountain, Inc. ("Keurig").
-Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the North America refranchising, the deconsolidation of our South African bottling operations, the conversion payments, the deconsolidation of our German bottling operations and the Keurig investment disposal.
+These losses were partially offset by a gain of \$1,323 million due to the deconsolidation of our German bottling operations, dividend income of \$55 million and net gains of \$83 million related to trading securities and the sale of available-for-sale securities.
+Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the North America refranchising, the deconsolidation of our South African bottling operations, the conversion payments and the deconsolidation of our German bottling operations.
 Refer to Note 19 of Notes to Consolidated Financial Statements for the impact these items had on our operating segments.

 In 2015, other income (loss) - net was income of \$631 million.
-This income included a net gain of \$1,403 million as a result the Monster Transaction, primarily due to the difference in the recorded carrying value of the assets transferred, including an allocated portion of goodwill, compared to the value of the total assets and business acquired.
+This income included a net gain of \$4,403 million as a result of the Monster Transaction, primarily due to the difference in the recorded carrying value of the assets transferred, including an allocated portion of goodwill, compared to the value of the total assets and business acquired.
 Other income (loss) - net also included net foreign currency exchange gains of \$149 million and dividend income of \$83 million.
-This income was partially offset by noncash losses of \$1,006 million due to refranchising activities in North America.
+This income was partially offset by losses of \$1,006 million due to refranchising activities in North America.
 The net foreign currency exchange gains included a gain of \$300 million associated with our foreign-denominated debt partially offset by a charge of \$27 million due to the initial remeasurement of the net monetary assets of our Venezuelan subsidiary using the SIMADI exchange rate.
 The Company determined that based on its economic circumstances, the SIMADI rate best represented the applicable rate at which future transactions could be settled, including the payment of dividends.
 As such, the Company remeasured the net assets related to its operations in Venezuela using the current SIMADI rate.
-Refer to Note 2 of Notes to Consolidated Financial Statements for additional information on the Monster Transaction and North America refranchising.
-Refer to the heading "Liquidity, Capital Resources and Financial Position - Foreign Exchange" below and Note 1 of Notes to Consolidated Financial Statements for additional information on the charge due to the change in Venezuelan exchange rates.
+Refer to the heading "Liquidity, Capital Resources and Financial Position - Foreign Exchange" below and Note 1 of Notes to Consolidated Financial Statements for additional information related to the charge due to the change in Venezuelan exchange rates.
+Refer to Note 2 of Notes to Consolidated Financial Statements for additional information related to the Monster Transaction and North America refranchising.
+Refer to Note 19 of Notes to Consolidated Financial Statements for the impact these items had on our operating segments.